baerbradford/eon22/media/short_stories/alexs_discovery/alexs_discovery.md

 "Happy birthday!
 Hustle up and get ready.
 Your father is waiting downstairs and breakfast will be ready soon."

+Alex sat up on the edge of the bed and put his feet on the floor.
 * Establish setting.
 * Well-to-do high population city on the moon.
 * May 2111.